imxade/Svelte-template/posts/composition-over-inheritance/page.md

 ## Final Thoughts: Composition Wins

 So why *never* use inheritance?
 Because composition gives you the flexibility, reusability, and stability you need in complex systems.
 Inheritance may look easier at first, but as your codebase grows, it becomes a burden like that game of telephone where no one gets the right message.
+Moreover, composability **encourages thinking about dependencies** instead of blindly inheriting everything from the parent, ultimately **resulting in reduction**.

 **Next time you design a class structure, choose composition.**